 According to its very low serial number, 21820, this black beauty was built in 1930 as a Leica I (C).
 It did not originally have rangefinder focusing but it was the first year for Leica I’s to have standardized interchangeable lenses.

 Previously, every lens had to be calibrated to match a specific camera body.
 You couldn’t run around buying and selling additional lenses, as we do now, without time-consuming assistance from Leica.
 This universal interchangeability is indicated by the “0” engraved on the lens mount.
 This was a very pivotal moment in Leica and camera history because it opened the door for the massive, nuanced, seemingly endless, lens systems we see today.

-Somewhere between 1933 and 1935, this already groundbreaking Leica I (C) was returned to the Leica factory in Wetzler, Germany for some serious upgrades.
+Around 1935, this already groundbreaking Leica I (C) was returned to the Leica factory in Wetzler, Germany for some serious upgrades.